cegeka/batchers/README.md

 ## Running the app

-1. Create one Run/Debug configuration for stubwebservice-war exploded on port 9091.
-Context path: /stubwebservice or use cd taxcalculator-stubwebservice && mvn jetty:run
+1. Create one Run/Debug configuration for stubwebservice-war exploded on port 9091, context path: /stubwebservice.
+Or, use cd taxcalculator-stubwebservice && mvn jetty:run
-2. Create one Run/Debug configuration for presentation-war exploded (different port, preferably 9090).
-Context path: /taxcalculator or (does not pre-populate database with employees) : cd taxcalculator-presentation && mvn tomcat7:run
+2. Create one Run/Debug configuration for presentation-war exploded (different port, preferably 9090), context path: /taxcalculator.
+Or, (does not pre-populate database with employees) : cd taxcalculator-presentation && mvn tomcat7:run
 3. Start both servers and connect to [http://localhost:9090/taxcalculator/](http://localhost:9090/taxcalculator/)

 ## Deployment configuration

 There are two system properties that need to be set:
-> APP_ENV - either "default" (this is the default setting, using in-memory HSQLDB) or "staging" (using MySQL)
+> __APP_ENV__ - either "default" (this is the default setting, using in-memory HSQLDB) or "staging" (using MySQL)

-> log_dir - having "target/logs" as default
+> __log_dir__ - having "target/logs" as default

 You can set these at tomcat startup: -DAPP\_ENV=... -Dlog\_dir=...